dneroc/VexingWM/video.md

 ## Video Walkthrough

-You can find a demonstration of our window manager on Youtube by clicking [here](https://www.youtube.com/watch?v=XDqUSH_WWRok)
+You can find a demonstration of our project on Youtube by clicking [here](https://www.youtube.com/watch?v=XDqUSH_WWRok)